alexcolford/alex-colford-capstone-wychwood/README.md

 - As a user, I want to be able to discover the products and learn about the ingredients

 - As a user, I want to be able to create an account
-- As a user, I want to be able to login to my account in order to add and remove products from my favourites list
+- As a user, I want to be able to login to my account in order to add products to my favourites list

 - As a logged in user, I want to be able to add products to a favourite list
 - As a logged in user, I want to be able to add a comment on the product details page